 WIDE: Talent using a sterile inoculation loop to cut a fully colonized 100 millimeter Petri dish into four equal sections.

-Also: Close up
+Also: close-up

 Transfer two sections of the colonized medium to a sterile laboratory blender cup [1] and add 50 milliliters of malt extract broth to the cup [2].